Grab your hat and mittens and experience the best of winter

 With over 300 cm of snow most years, Quebecers have long since learned to love this gift from nature.
 When in Québec City, do as the Quebecers do!
-Try cross-country skiing or ice fishing in the heart of town.
+Try cross-country skiing in the heart of town or in the most beautiful sceneries.
 Discover the magnificent skating rinks all over the city.
 Snowshoe through snow-capped forests less than 30 minutes from downtown.
 Go dogsledding through stunning winter scenery.
 After an adventurous snowmobile ride, bond with new friends at the chalet over a hearty meal.
 There’s nothing like warm times after a fun day outside!

 Get in touch with your inner child—give snowtubing a whirl!
 It’s a Québec winter tradition that’s fun for the whole family.
 Your ultimate adrenaline rush awaits at Village Vacances Valcartier, North America’s largest winter playground. with its thrill-a-second slides.
 Choose a one-person inner tube, a giant inner tube, or an inflatable raft.
 Outsized fun in the great outdoors!
 And right beside the Château Frontenac, try Glissades de la Terrasse, a toboggan run like you’ve never experienced.
 The clifftop views will blow your mind!